 What is a debt-to-income ratio?
 Why is the 43% debt-to-income ratio important?

-Answer: Your debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
-This number is one way lenders measure your ability to manage the payments you make every month to repay the money you have borrowed.
+Your debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
+This number is one way lenders measure your ability to manage the monthly payments to repay the money you plan to borrow.

 Evidence from studies of mortgage loans suggest that borrowers with a higher debt-to-income ratio are more likely to run into trouble making monthly payments.
 The 43 percent debt-to-income ratio is important because, in most cases, that is the highest ratio a borrower can have and still get a Qualified Mortgage.